xiucz/bioinfonotebookxiucz/docs/08_DNA/05_somatic/001_SNVINDDEL/002_Mutect2.md

+# Call
+The thresholds used by MuTect2 to consider a variant as being **real and somatic** (leading to the annotation “PASS”)：
++ are by default TLOD > 6.3 and NLOD > 2.2.
++ For dbSNP variants, a higher NLOD threshold of 5.5 is used
++ For dbSNP and COSMIC database variants, NLOD > 2.2.

+# PON
++ Then, variants identified by MuTect2 in at least two normal samples were compiled together into one PoN VCF file.

+# MuTect2 filters

 ##  FILTER and FORMAT
 Filter | Threshold | Key | Explanation | Version
 --- | ---| --- | --- | ---